eugenp/tutorials/hexagonal/README.md

 # Hexagonal Architecture

-It's a design pattern used that advocates decoupling of business logic from external components (databases, servers, other applications) and makes it technology agnostic.
+It's a design pattern that advocates decoupling of business logic from external components (databases, servers, other applications) and makes it technology agnostic.

 ## Installation